ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 If you have made it this far, then I salute you, dedicated reader.
 This series consists of 5 parts, and you are nearing the end of part 4.
 Each part builds upon the previous part, and each part offers more value as far as ***lessons learned***.
 To illuminate this point, I will now tell you why you are creating this configuration file versus hard coding 'North Carolina' into the source code.

-Let's say that down the road, I move to Virgina.
-If I had hardcoded my location into my source code, I would need to rebuild, and relaunch my appilication to reflect this change.
-Using an environment file in our systemd unit file, enables us to change aspects of our program *without* having to rebuild it.
-With a tiny application like this, rebuilding would not really be that big of a struggle, but things get complicated as they get bigger.
-Let's update our location to Virgina and then call it a day.
+Let's say that down the road, I move to Virginia.
+If I had hardcoded my location into my source code, I would need to rebuild and relaunch my application to reflect this change.
+Using an environment file in our systemd unit file enables us to change aspects of our program *without* having to rebuild it.
+With a small application like this, rebuilding would be manageable, but things get complicated as applications get bigger.
+Let's update our location to Virginia and then call it a day.

 Make sure you are logged into your remote server.
 Run the following commands to update your Environment File.
 ```bash